EvanHahn/evanhahn-dot-com/_posts/2011-05-03-how-do-i-jasmine.md

 	    return "bonjour";
     });

-<a href="https://github.com/pivotal/jasmine/wiki/Spies">The documentation</a> talks about a few other things, such as throwing exceptions and more.
-Take a look if you're interested.

 That was a lot less interesting than James Bond, but probably more useful to you as a programmer in the end.
 Still, you should help yourself to a Vodka Martini.
 Shaken, not stirred.
 Because you are now a master of the spies.

 # Wrangling some asynchronous stuff

-To quote <a href="https://github.com/pivotal/jasmine/wiki/Asynchronous-specs">Jasmine's documentation</a>: "You may be thinking, 'That's all very nice, but what's this about asynchronous tests?'"
+To quote Jasmine's documentation: "You may be thinking, 'That's all very nice, but what's this about asynchronous tests?'"
 You probably weren't thinking that, but I'll tell you about Jasmine's support for asynchronicity anyway.

 There are two Jasmine functions that help you with asynchronicity: `run()` and `waitsFor()`.